Getting Started with Lode Coding

 The Iteration Cycle

-Discovery and implementation aren’t phases you complete once.
-They form a tight cycle: discover, decide, implement, update the lode, then repeat.
+Planning and implementation aren’t phases you complete once.
+They form a tight cycle: plain, decide, review, implement + intervene, repeat.
+The agent will automatically update the lode as it goes.

 AI coding assistants are tools, not authors.
 When code goes into your project, it becomes your responsibility.
 Bugs, security issues, maintenance: all yours.

 Lode Coding forces you to stay engaged.
 You’re not copying and pasting blindly.
-You’re reviewing, understanding, and accepting only what you’d be comfortable defending.
+You’re not feeding in a markdown requirements document and hoping for the best.
+You’re undertaking context management, then you’re reviewing, understanding, and accepting only what you’d be comfortable defending.

 Knowledge Compounds